Local councillor numbers are being cut this election

 Hobart City Council

 27 November 2023: Adoption of the northern suburbs local area mobility plan which recommended several separated cycleway projects.
 Councillors Zucco, Bloomfield, Kelly and Coats all voted for this plan.
-Councillor Elliot was on Leave of Absence for this meeting.
+Councillor Elliot was on Leave of Absence.

 22 July 2024: Adoption of the Hobart Transport Strategy which has clear goals to improve cycling infrastructure and specifically names cycleways on Collins Street and Augusta Road.
-Lord Mayor Reynolds was an apology for this meeting.
+Lord Mayor Reynolds was an apology.

-Voted for: Deputy Lord Mayor Sherlock; Harvey; Dutta; Posselt; Lohberger; Kitsos.
+Voted for: Sherlock; Harvey; Dutta; Posselt; Lohberger; Kitsos.

 Voted against: Zucco; Kelly; Elliot; Bloomfield; Coats